 Graduates of the Medical Assisting Program at Trenholm State Community College are satisfied with the education that they receive at Trenholm State Community College, as there is an average 100% graduate satisfaction rate over the past five years.

-The Medical Assisting Program at Trenholm State Community College has a job placement average of 67% over the past five years.
+The Medical Assisting Program at Trenholm State Community College has a job placement rate of 62.5% for the admission cohorts that entered in 2016.

 Students are admitted to the Medical Assisting Technology Program each semester.
 Individuals who are interested in enrolling in the program must: